 Grace is the gift of God's loving presence in our lives.
 It is the help he gives us through the Holy Spirit to participate in God's life.
 God wants us to be with him.
 At Baptism we receive the life of the Holy Spirit.
 The Spirit breathes love into us.
-This gift of grace draws us into close relationship with God the Father and Jesus Christ and gives us the help we need to become God's adopted sons and daughters.
+This gift of grace draws us into close relationship with God-Father, Son, and Holy Spirit-and gives us the help we need to become God's adopted sons and daughters.

 The Church says that you must be in the "state of grace" to receive the Sacrament of Confirmation.
 Nothing we can do will ever stop God from loving us.
 When we talk about being in the state of grace, we mean being open to God's gift and responding to God's call.
 It doesn't mean perfect living, free from all sin every day.
-But to be in the state of grace is to be free from serious sin, the kind that turns us away from God and shows that we have rejected his love.
+Rather, being in the state of grace is to be free from serious sin, the kind that turns us away from God and shows that we have rejected his love.
 These kinds of sins are called mortal sins because they bring spiritual death.
 Less serious sins are called venial sins.

 Before receiving Confirmation, the Church asks that you receive the Sacrament of Penance and Reconciliation.
 Through this Sacrament, God forgives your sins.
-Even if you haven't committed any serious sins' the Sacrament is important for your life.
+Even if you haven't committed any serious sins, the Sacrament is important for your life.
 The grace of the Sacrament strengthens our relationship with God and the Church and helps us resist our tendency to sin.
 The Sacrament helps to prepare Confirmation candidates to receive, with open hearts and minds, the Gifts of the Holy Spirit.

-When you receive the Sacrament of Confirmation, God's own self will be poured out through the Holy Spirit.
-You will be filled with the gift of God's loving presence even more than you already are!
+When you receive the Sacrament of Confirmation, God's own self will be poured out through the Holy Spirit, and you will be filled with the gift of God's loving presence even more than you already are!
+Zacchaeus to respond to Jesus' call, and because he did, his encounter with Jesus transformed his life.